Wichtiger Hinweis

 Our Office for Environmental Protection and Energy has compiled all the important information on the Building Energy Act and the replacement of heating systems for you here.

 Drawing up an energy utilization plan is the central instrument of municipal heating planning.
 Our main aim is to develop and implement a greenhouse gas-neutral heat supply at local level.
 This not only ensures an affordable, sustainable energy supply, but also contributes to the city's climate protection goals.
-At the same time, we also take important issues such as economic efficiency, security of supply and environmental protection into account when planning.
+At the same time, we also take into account important issues such as economic efficiency, security of supply and environmental protection when planning.

 The heating plan is intended to inform citizens, businesses and institutions about the existing and future options for supplying heat in the district.
 The municipal heating plan is intended to help them with their individual decisions regarding the type of heating they should choose.